5 Tips for participating in extracurricular activities

-The top colleges are always on the lookout for well-rounded students not students who are only focused on grades and test scores.
-They are willing to accept students with lesser grades and scores if they show promise of being experimental and open to trying out new things while participating in extracurricular activities.
+The top colleges are always on the lookout for well-rounded students, not students who only focus on grades and test scores.
+They are willing to accept students with lesser grades and scores if they show promise of being experimental and open to new things while participating in extracurricular activities.

-When you aspire for excellence in academics it is akin to ‘Contesting in challenging fields’ that we have already debated about earlier on.
-If you want the top colleges to identify you by your excellent GPA and standardized test scores, you will need to be a super-achiever with straight A’s, a dream high school GPA, an ideal SAT/ACT score, 5’s in the AP/IB course, etc.
+When you aspire for excellence in academics, it is akin to 'Contesting in challenging fields' that we have already debated earlier.
+If you want the top colleges to identify you by your excellent GPA and standardized test scores, you will need to be a super-achiever with straight A's, a dream high school GPA, an ideal SAT/ACT score, 5's in the AP/IB course, etc.

-This is a backbreaking challenge that very few students who apply to the top colleges, have the potential to achieve.
-In your effort to project yourself as one of the best applicants, you will be left treading on uncertain ground with leaving little scope to change tactics if things aren’t working favorably for you.
+It is a backbreaking challenge that very few students who apply to the top colleges have the potential to achieve.
+In your effort to project yourself as one of the best applicants, you will be left treading on the uncertain ground with going little scope to change tactics if things aren't working favorably for you.

 Grab an opportunity by its horns

-Such chances to demonstrate your outstanding commitment and hard work to accomplish your goals will go a long way in placing you above many before the college admission staff.
-So when you spot such an opportunity, simply take it by the horns and do your best.
+Such changes to demonstrate your outstanding commitment and hard work to accomplish your goals will go a long way in placing you above many before the college admission staff.
+So when you spot such an opportunity, take it by the horns and do your best.

 Stay connected to your mentors